The Vision (professional wrestling)

-The Vision is a villainous professional wrestling tag team consisting of Bron Breakker and Bronson Reed, managed by Paul Heyman.
-They are signed to WWE and perform on the Raw brand.
+The Vision is a villainous professional wrestling stable consisting of Bron Breakker, Bronson Reed, Logan Paul, Austin Theory, and Maxxine Dupri.
+They are signed to WWE and perform on the Raw brand where Breakker and Theory are the current World Tag Team Champions in their second reign both, as a team and individually.

 History

 On April 19, 2025, at Night 1 of WrestleMania 41, Seth Rollins defeated CM Punk and Roman Reigns with the help of Paul Heyman, turning both men heel.
 In the following weeks, Bron Breakker and Bronson Reed joined Rollins and Heyman, forming The Vision.
 At Money in the Bank on June 7, Rollins won the men's Money in the Bank ladder match.
-On July 12, at Saturday Night's Main Event XL, Rollins was defeated by LA Knight after suffering a (kayfabe) leg injury.
+On July 12, at Saturday Night's Main Event, Rollins was defeated by LA Knight after pretending to suffer a leg injury.
 On August 2, at Night 1 of SummerSlam, Rollins cashed in his Money in the Bank contract on Punk to win the World Heavyweight Championship.
-At Clash in Paris, he retained the title in a fatal four-way match also featuring CM Punk, LA Knight, and Jey Uso.

-On October 11 at Crown Jewel: Perth, Rollins won the men's Crown Jewel Championship by defeating Cody Rhodes.
-Two nights later on Raw, Breakker and Reed attacked Rollins, expelling him from the stable.
+On the October 13 episode of Raw, Breakker and Reed attacked Rollins, exiling Rollins from the stable.
+This was done to write Rollins off television due to a legitimate shoulder injury he sustained at Crown Jewel in the match against Cody Rhodes.
+Rollins was subsequently forced to vacate the title the following week, ending his second reign at 79 days.

+On November 29 at Survivor Series: WarGames, The Vision teamed with Brock Lesnar, Drew McIntyre, and Logan Paul in the men's WarGames match, where they were victorious.
+After Survivor Series, Logan Paul and Austin Theory joined The Vision.
+At the Royal Rumble on January 31, all members entered the match, and none were successful.
+Both Breakker and Reed suffered real-life injuries in February 2026, forcing them to take time off from wrestling.